shin3tky/detect_meteors/INSTALL.md

 ### macOS

 - **Homebrew not found**: Ensure Homebrew is installed and `/usr/local/bin` (Intel) or `/opt/homebrew/bin` (Apple Silicon) is in your PATH.
-- **Python version issues**: If `python3.12` is not found, check the Homebrew installation path with `brew --prefix python@3.12`.
+- **uv not found**: After installation, restart your terminal or run `brew link uv`.

 ### Windows

 - **Winget not available**: Ensure you're running Windows 10 (version 1809 or later) or Windows 11.
 Update Windows if necessary.
-- **Git or Python not in PATH**: After installation, restart your terminal or add the installation directories to your PATH manually.
+- **Git or uv not in PATH**: After installation, restart your terminal or add the installation directories to your PATH manually.
-- **PowerShell execution policy**: Use `Set-ExecutionPolicy RemoteSigned -Scope Process` as mentioned in Step 5.
+- **PowerShell execution policy**: Use `Set-ExecutionPolicy RemoteSigned -Scope Process` as mentioned in Step 6.
 This only affects the current terminal session and is the safest approach.

 ## Next Steps